-February 2023
+February 2024

 This information is provided as a guideline for actions in the event of an emergency.
 Not all situations in a critical incident can be predicted.
 Our values are such that safety and protection of life should always be the first priority.
+In addition, in alignment with our school values of integrity and compassion, students with disabilities, physical or otherwise will be supported during any and all emergency situations with the specialized assistance they may need.